sathish0416/Spotify_Clone/README.md

 1. Start the development server:
     ```sh
-    npm start
+    npm run dev
     ```
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).

 ## Contributing